Friday, 20 September 2024

 Turkey lovers

-Avian digestion (6 verses; a 'brief saga')
+Avian digestion (6 stanzas; a 'brief saga')

-Domestic turkeys (3 verses; a 'brief saga')
+Domestic turkeys (3 stanzas; a 'brief saga')

 Authors' Note: The tufted titmouse, Baeolophus bicolor, a small cute bird that inhabits the eastern part of North America is named for the crest of feathers on his head, and for old English words for "little bird".
 Other species of Baeopholus are found in North America, and there are related genera of songbirds known as "titmice" in Europe.
 The archaic suffix "-mouse" currently adds little to the description of this perky visitor, so he is often known simply as a "tufted tit".